Guitar chord: More sevenths: major, minor, and (half-)diminished

 Besides these five types there are many more seventh-chords, which are less used in the tonal harmony of the common-practice period.

-When playing seventh chords, guitarists often play only subset of notes from the chord.
+When playing seventh chords, guitarists often play only a subset of notes from the chord.
 The fifth is often omitted.
 When a guitar is accompanied by a bass, the guitarist may omit the bass note from a chord.
 As discussed earlier, the third of a triad is doubled to emphasize its major or minor quality; similarly, the third of a seventh is doubled to emphasize its major or minor quality.
 The most frequent seventh is the dominant seventh; the minor, half-diminished, and major sevenths are also popular.

 Chord progression: circle of fifths

-The previously discussed I–IV–V chord progressions of major triads is a subsequence of the circle progression, which ascends by perfect fourths and descends by perfect fifths: Perfect fifths and perfect fourths are inverse intervals, because one reaches the same pitch class by either ascending by a perfect fourth (five semitones) or descending by a perfect fifth (seven semitones).
+The previously discussed I–IV–V chord progressions of major triads is are a subsequence of the circle progression, which ascends by perfect fourths and descends by perfect fifths: Perfect fifths and perfect fourths are inverse intervals, because one reaches the same pitch class by either ascending by a perfect fourth (five semitones) or descending by a perfect fifth (seven semitones).
 For example, the jazz standard "Autumn Leaves" contains the iv7–VII7–VIM7–iihalfdim7–i circle-of-fifths chord progression; its sevenths occur in the tertian harmonization in sevenths of the minor scale.
 Other subsequences of the fifths-circle chord progression are used in music.
 In particular, the ii–V–I progression is the most important chord progression in jazz music.